SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 client wants to send a token request to  A-AS, it will send the token request to H-AS, thus, the attacker cannot obtain the client assertion.

-As detailed in [TODO paper], the attack is possible if the client authenticates with such client assertions at the following endpoints of
+As detailed in {{research.ust}}, the attack is possible if the client authenticates with such client assertions at the following endpoints of
 A-AS: